-If you are the victim of a crime and do not want to pursue disciplinary action with the College or the criminal justice system, you are encouraged to consider making a confidential report.
-With your permission, the Director of Campus Services or other personnel appointed by the Department of Campus Safety can file a report on the details of the incident without revealing your identity.
+If you are the victim of a crime and do not want to pursue disciplinary action with the University or the criminal justice system, you are encouraged to consider making a confidential report.
+With your permission, the Director of Campus Services or other personnel appointed by the Campus Safety Supervisor can file a report on the details of the incident without revealing your identity.
 The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
-With such information, the College can keep an accurate record of the number of incidents involving students; determine where there is a pattern of crime with regard to a particular location, method, or assailant; and alert the campus community to potential danger.
+With such information, the University can keep an accurate record of the number of incidents; determine where there is a pattern of crime with regard to a particular location, method, or assailant; and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crime statistics contained in this report.